AveryJD/website-analytics-with-avery/static/posts/007_trade_deadline_winners.md

 This live blog tracks all roster moves made during the week of the 2026 NHL trade deadline.
 As deals occur, they will be added to the post, and once the deadline has passed, the three biggest winners of the deadline, in my opinion, will be highlighted and analyzed.

 # Introduction
 This live blog tracks all the moves made during the week of the NHL trade deadline (March 1–March 6, 2026).
 Trades are organized by team to show what each organization added and what they moved out in total before the deadline.
-There is also a section for trades that have not yet been made official or are pending a player waiving trade protection as well as well as any signings or waiver claims made in this timeframe.
+There is also a section for any signings or waiver claims made in this timeframe.

 # The Moves